$25.5 million Black Business Hub to offer a path from 'disparity to prosperity'

 As part of the Hub project, the Urban League and partners have created the Black Business Hub Accelerator Program aimed at supporting Black entrepreneurs and building a pipeline of businesses that may locate a new or expanded business there.

-Over the next few years, it’s estimated that the Hub will support a minimum of 200 Black-owned businesses and entrepreneurs, create or relocate over 150 jobs, create at least 250 temporary construction jobs, train Black real estate developers, and more, officials said.
+Over the next few years, it’s estimated that the Hub will support a minimum of 200 Black-owned businesses and entrepreneurs, create or relocate more than 150 jobs, create at least 250 temporary construction jobs, train Black real estate developers, and more, officials said.

 Construction of the Hub began in late March and the building should open in early 2023.